zrthstr/tarball_httpd/README.md

-# TarHTTPServer
+# tarball_httpd

-* TarHTTPServer extends pythons http.server to serve directroys as tarballs.
+* tarball_httpd extends pythons http.server to serve directroys as tarballs.
 * the goal is to do this without creating the tarball in memory.
 * as much code as possible has been taken from python3's `org/http/server.py`